Section 16 of the Constitution Act, 1867: Provincial jurisdiction over Ottawa

 Unlike other federations, Canada does not have a specially designated capital area under the exclusive jurisdiction of the federal government.
-Municipalities are under provincial jurisdiction, through section 92(8) of the Act.
+Municipalities are under provincial jurisdiction, through section 92(8) of the Constitution Act, 1867.
 The city of Ottawa is in the province of Ontario and is incorporated under Ontario law.
-The federal government also has a considerable presence in the office towers of the city of Gatineau, located across the Ottawa River, but Gatineau is in the province of Quebec and is incorporated under Quebec law.
+The federal government has a considerable presence in the office towers of the city of Gatineau, located across the Ottawa River in Quebec, but Gatineau is incorporated under Quebec law.

 There is no equivalent to the District of Columbia in the United States, nor the Australian Capital Territory in Australia.
 One Father of Confederation, John Hamilton Gray of New Brunswick, while praising the choice of Ottawa, stated that the lack of a federal district under the control of Parliament was a mistake.

 The federal Parliament has passed a statute to create the National Capital Commission, but that federal legislation does not oust Ontario jurisdiction over Ottawa, nor Quebec jurisdiction over Gatineau.
 The Supreme Court of Canada has held that the federal Parliament has some legislative jurisdiction over the area around the seat of government, but the extent of that power is not clear.

 The mixture of federal, provincial and municipal jurisdiction over Ottawa and Gatineau became an issue during the Canada convoy protest in 2022.
-The commissioner appointed to review the use of the Emergencies Act by the federal government commented on the overlapping jurisdiction, and stated that it may have contributed to the slow response to the protests.
+The Public Order Emergency Commission appointed to review the use of the Emergencies Act by the federal government commented on the overlapping jurisdiction, and stated that it may have contributed to the slow response to the protests.